snkapple/Kapil-A-Blue-stamp-portfolio-/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kHHo6Isvda4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### summary
-my first milestone wwith the mini tank robot was to assemble it and test all the components.
+my first milestone with the mini tank robot was to assemble it and test all the components.
 I was able to successfully test the ultrasonic sensor, the photoresistors, the servo, and the Bluetooth module

+the components that were included in the kits were
+- two photoresistors that change their resistance based on the light level.
+- an IR sensor, which detects infrared signals.
+- an ultrasonic sensor, which detects how far away an object is
+- two dc motors.
+- two treads
+- two wheels
+- panels for assembly
+- a servo, which can make precise turns.
+- an Arduino microcontroller
+- an 1298p motor controller
+-  a sensor shield v2
+- and an led panel

-- Building the tank involved a few things I first had to assemble the wheel and the drive of it.
+Building the tank involved a few things I first had to assemble the wheel and the drive of it.
 For that, there was a prebuilt structure to which I could mount a DC motor to which I attached a wheel, I would also have another wheel on the same piece which would be connected so they can turn each other.
 There are two of those drives and I would mount a panel on top of those which contains the electronics such as the Arduino microcontroller and the attachments like the motor controller and the sensor shield.
-- I have been able to test various different parts of the electronics and get them working successfully such as the .
-These sensors can be used for different things if I want my robot to react to its environment, for example, if I want the robot to not hit an object I would use the Ultrasonic sensor, and if I wanted it to react to its light level I would use the photoresistor.
+The motor controller is used to power the motor and makes me able to program their speed and direction.
+I can use the sensor shield to connect all the components to my Arduino.
+With the components and sensors, I can add extra functionality, where I can use them all to help react to its environment.
+### Challenges Faced
  One challenge I faced was with the software particularly when it came to the IR sensor which I wasn't able to get working properly because the library wasn't working.
+ ### Next Steps
-- After this, I plan to get the IR sensor working and get remote-controlled driving capabilities with either the Bluetooth or IR sensor and use those inputs to power the motors.
+ After this, I plan to get the IR sensor working and get remote-controlled driving capabilities with either the Bluetooth or IR sensor and use those inputs to power the motors and make the robot drive wirelessly.

 # Starter Project
 <iframe width="560" height="315" src="https://www.youtube.com/embed/oUL4bk-k7ME" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>